ArnaudFB/ProjetInfo2A/README.md

 ```

 ## Second functionality:
-When looking for the least frequented station on a period of time, the user would input /fonctionnalite-2/?date_debut=date1&date_fin=date2 . date1 is the start date to look for, date2 the finish date to look for.
+When looking for the least frequented station on a period of time, the user would input /fonctionnalite-2/?date_debut=date1&date_fin=date2 after the root of the API. date1 is the start date to look for, date2 the finish date to look for.
 If the user doesn't specify one of those, date1 will be considered as 1-01-01 00:00:00 and date2 as the current date.
 We recommand you use the doc available to automatically create your requests as the date are in a special format for the request.

 ```
 http://127.0.0.1:8000/fonctionnalite-2/